Catalin-Ripanu/Bachelor_Thesis/README.md

-# Bachelor_Thesis
 ## A comprehensive study on Integrating Quantum Physics in Deep Learning Networks for Optimizations in Computer Vision and Natural Language Processing Fields

-## QRKT-GAN: Neural Ordinary Differential Equation-Inspired Generative Adversarial Network with Numerical Runge-Kutta Methods for Quantum Visual Transformer-Based Generator and Discriminator
+### QRKT-GAN: Neural Ordinary Differential Equation-Inspired Generative Adversarial Network with Numerical Runge-Kutta Methods for Quantum Visual Transformer-Based Generator and Discriminator

-The oficial repository.
+The official repository.

 Soon to add the instructions of the setup to be able to run the quantum code.

-TensorCircuit Python Library was used to simulate the proposed Variational Quantum Circuit (VQC).
+In order to simulate the proposed Variational Quantum Circuit (VQC), TensorCircuit Python Library was used.

 ![image info](./thesis/QRKT_GAN_VQC.png)